SarahCreager/reading-note/code401/401prework.md

 2).
 Plan your solution (given x, how do I get y)

 3).
-Divide (break your problem into sub-problems and begin with the simpliest)
+Divide (break your problem into sub-problems and begin with the simplest)

 4).
 If you're stuck

   - debug

-  - reasses
+  - reassess

   - research

 ## [The 5 Whys](https://www.mindtools.com/pages/article/newTMC_5W.htm)

-### the 7 step process

-The 5 Whys should be used for for troubleshooting, quality improvement, and problem solving.
+### The 5 Whys should be used for for troubleshooting, quality improvement, and problem solving.

 1).
 Create a team of individuals familiar with the problem

 2).
 Observe the problem and write a clear problem statement

 3).
-Ask why this problem is occuring
+Ask why this problem is occurring

 4).
 Ask why 4 additional times